philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	        }
 	    }

-8. Construct an input dictionary for behavior agents.
+8. Construct an input dictionary for farmers.

 .. code-block:: python